mshooter/DigiDogs_release/README.md

 ### Demo/Inference
 We are showing our method on internet images.
 We already have put images in the folder, but if you want to do inference on your images:
-    1. Please put your images in the folder data/vis_images The argument is: the image path to images to the images you want to apply the method to Argument "custom" needs to be put, indicating it is custom images..
+    1. Please put your images in the folder called data/ The argument is: the image path to images to the images you want to apply the method to Argument "custom" needs to be put, indicating it is custom images..
 For example: